-Objective Policy Assessment 5.3.2: That water quality in the coastal marine area be maintained at a level which provides for the sustainable management of the marine ecosystem.
-5.3.10: The natural species diversity and integrity of marine habitats be maintained or enhanced.
-5.3.5: Avoid, remedy or mitigate the reduction of coastal water quality by contaminants arising from activities occurring within the coastal marine area.
-5.3.11: Avoid, remedy or mitigate habitat disruption arising from activities occurring within the No artificial feed or attractants are added.
+Objective Policy Assessment 5.3.2: That water quality in the coastal marine maintained at a level which provides for sustainable management of the marine ecosystem.
+5.3.10: The natural species diversity and integrit marine habitats be maintained or enhan 7.1.9: To enable present and future generation provide for their wellbeing by allowing u development and protection of resource provided any adverse effects of activitie avoided, remedied or mitigated.
+5.3.5: Avoid, remedy or mitigate the reduction of coastal water quality by contaminants arisin from activities occurring within the coastal marine area.
+5.3.11: Avoid, remedy or mitigate habitat disruptio arising from activities occurring within the coastal marine area.
+5.3.11: Avoid, remedy or mitigate habitat disruptio arising from activities occurring within the coastal marine area.
+7.1.10: To enable appropriate type, scale and locat activities by: Clustering activities with similar effect Ensuring activities reflect the character facilities available in the communities which they are located; Promoting the creation and maintena No artificial feed or attractants are added.
 No chemicals, antibiotics or other therapeutants added.
 Any discharges of organic matter associated with harvesting will be transitory.
 Any disruption associated with the existing mooring of the farm is minor in scale and transitory.
-The seabed is already in a modified 7.1.9: To enable present and future generations to provide for their wellbeing by allowing use, development and protection of resources provided any adverse effects of activities are avoided, remedied or mitigated. coastal marine area.
-7.1.10: To enable appropriate type, scale and location of activities by: Clustering activities with similar effects; Ensuring activities reflect the character and facilities available in the communities in which they are located; Promoting the creation and maintenance of buffer zones (such as stream banks or 'greenbelts'); Locating activities with noxious elements in areas where adverse environmental effects can be avoided, remedied or mitigated. state due to terrestrial run off.
+The seabed is already in a modified state due to terrestrial run off.
 The marine farm is consistent with the current Policy and the designated consented area is within a Port Underwood as in a well-established for marine farming zone.
 Marine farms are clustered in the area along the west side of The Tongue.
-RECEIVED MARISOROUGH DISTRICT COUNCIL 7.1.12: To ensure that no undue barriers are placed on the establishment of new activities (including new primary production species) provided the life supporting capacity of air, water, soil and ecosystems is safeguarded and any adverse environment effects are avoided, remedied or mitigated.
+RECEIVED - 1 MAY 2017 MAEL-ODROLIGH 'greenbelts'); Locating activities with noxious eleme areas where adverse environmental e can be avoided, remedied or mitigated 7.1.12: To ensure that no undue barriers are placed the establishment of new activities (includi new primary production species) provided life supporting capacity of air, water, soil ar ecosystems is safeguarded and any adverse environment effects are avoided, remedied mitigated. ents in effects id.
 This area has a primary production character, and is well suited to marine farming.
 This policy supports the proposed extension.
-The life supporting capacity of the area will be safeguarded.
+The life the supporting capacity of the area will be safeguarded. e d or